EnigmaCurry/d.rymcg.tech/faasd/README.md

 curl https://www.postb.in/api/bin/${POSTBIN}/req/shift | jq -r ".body | keys[]"
 ```

-This should respond with the same text you sent: `Hello faasd`.
+This should respond with the same text you sent: `Bonjour postb.in`.